 That’s really one of the secrets to making a vision board that works.
 The more reflection you put into it, the more sharply defined your goals are likely to be.
 You’ll know precisely what you want and also have a pretty good idea about how to get there.

 Using Your Vision Board

-There are few rules to this process.
-Some people put their vision board away and don’t think about it for years.
+There are a few rules to this process.
+Some people put their vision boards away and don’t think about it for years.
 One day, they suddenly remember that dream board and realize that they have achieved the goal that they visualized so long ago.

 Other people keep a vision board in a room in their house where they can see it often or they carry it around with them everywhere they go.
 They may refer to it on a daily basis, reminding themselves of where they are going and why it is important to them to get there.
 Each day, they spend a few moments thinking about where they are in their journey, and they may reflect on additional steps they can take to realize their goal.